Cloudflare workers

 2. On the Workers page, select the service that you wish to remove.

-3. On the service page, click on Manage Service button.
+3. On the service page, click on the Manage Service button.

-4. On the manage settings page, click on Delete under Delete Service section.
+4. On the manage settings page, click Delete under the Delete Service section.

 Was this article helpful?